cs150-ci/Graphics/readme.txt

 Shiny/dull object: A sword and nearby kiteshield appear shiny, while another sword appears dull.

 Lighting: We used a directional light to simulate sunlight, and point lights to simulate light from the flames from the torches in the hallway and the fireplace.

 Objects instantiated more than once: Fly, sword, and torch were each instantiated twice.

 Half of objects have correct normals: For hand-created objects, the normals were computed by taking the cross product of two adjacent edges for each face.
 The rest of the objects have normals pre-defined by using OpenGL geometric primitives, or normals loaded in as part of the .obj file.

-Double buffering, hidden surface elimination, and perspective projection: Implemented for the scene by specifying parameters in openGL functions, as in hw2.
+Double buffering, hidden surface elimination, and perspective projection: Implemented in the scene by openGL functions, as in hw2.

-Turning on/off textures: Pressing 'x' key turns on/off all textures
+Turning on/off textures: Pressing 'x' key turns on/off all textures.

 Programmable shaders: Changing brightness, contrast, and saturation are implemented by modulating the final color with certain constants and/or parameters passed into the fragment shader.

 Camera/mouse movement: In addition to the movement functions in hw2, we added first-person camera rotation in the xy and yz direction, moving forward and backwards, and translation in the z direction.
 The keyboard is used to rotate in the xy direction and moving forward and backwards, while the mouse is used to rotate in the yz direction and translate in the z direction.
 Zoom is implemented by changing fovy parameter as key presses 'i' and 'o'.

 Animation: The flames in the fireplace and torch are constantly animated.
 The flies are animated as well, and can be started/stopped with key presses.

 Wireframe mode: Pressing 'w' toggles between a wireframe and smooth shading representation of the scene.